MaastrichtU-IDS/dsri-documentation/website/docs/workflows-github-actions.md

 title: Deploy GitHub Runners
 ---

 Deploy a GitHub Actions runner to run workflows simple to define using YAML, and hosted in your GitHub repository on the DSRI.
 This allows you to run larger workloads than on GitHub-hosted runners, which are limited to 7G RAM, 1 CPU and 6h per job.

-For more informations about GitHub Actions workflows: https://github.com/features/actions

 Here are some of the advantage of GitHub Actions:

-* A step can be any Bash command, or a reusable Action from [GitHub Marketplace](https://github.com/marketplace/), which can be easily define from a Docker container, and share with your collaborators
+* A step can be any Bash command, or a reusable Action from the [GitHub Marketplace](https://github.com/marketplace/), which can be easily define from a Docker container, and share with your collaborators
 * Parallelization can easily be added manually or dynamically to up to 255 jobs
 * It provides a good logging system directly available in your repository on GitHub
-* Easy to define triggers (on code push, cron job, manual request), and secrets (such as passwords)
+* Define triggers (on code push, cron job, manual request), and secrets (such as passwords) easily

+For more informations about GitHub Actions workflows, go to https://github.com/features/actions

-## Install
+## Install the chart

+You will need to have Helm installed on your computer to deploy a GitHub Actions Runner, see the [Helm docs](/docs/helm) for more details.

-Install the Helm repository to be able to deploy the GitHub Actions Runner:
+Install the Helm chart to be able to deploy the GitHub Actions Runner on the DSRI:

 ```bash
 helm repo add openshift-actions-runner https://redhat-actions.github.io/openshift-actions-runner-chart